Bealby/grandpas-pocket-watch-shop/README.md

    saved or deleted.

-- `Users` will be encouraged to register on the Website to be able to save delivery information, book appointments, and store orders on a personal profile page.
+- `Users` will be encouraged to register on the Website to be able to 'Save Delivery' information, 'Book Appointments', and view past 'Orders' and upcoming 'Appointments' - all on a personal 'My Profile' page.

 [Go to top](#contents)